 The Sonoma Biochar Initiative (SBI), founded in 2009, is a project of the Sonoma Ecology Center (SEC) [www.sonomaecologycenter.org].
-We are dedicated to promoting biochar education, production and use throughout Sonoma County.
-We interact with our strategic partners to educate local farmers, vineyard managers, government officials, and other stakeholders on the advantages of using biochar to enhance agricultural productivity while reducing GHG emissions.
+We are dedicated to promoting biochar education and its sustainable production and use throughout California.
+We collaborate with our strategic partners to educate local farmers, foresters, vineyard managers, government officials, and other stakeholders on the advantages of producing biochar to better utilize surplus materials coming out of our forests to reduce fire hazards and improve community resiliency, and then using the biochar to enhance agricultural productivity while reducing GHG emissions.

 SBI’s core Principals each bring unique skills and expertise to the organization:

 *Richard Dale has served as SEC’s Executive Director for 20 years.
 Programs at the center focused on research, education, and restoration have gained a statewide reputation for excellence.
 Mr. Dale is recognized widely as one of Sonoma County’s leading environmentalists.

 *Susan Haydon, conservation planner, policy maker, and dirt nerd.
 Ms. Haydon’s 30-year calling is founded on planning for a sustainable future and fostering a sense of place through community engagement and deep appreciation of our natural systems and working lands.
 Project manager for Sonoma County Water Agency on water management and climate adaptation initiatives.
 Organic consultant to Marin & Sonoma County farms.
 City of Rohnert Park Planning Commissioner.